 Samples are placed on the 3-axis sample positioning stage and moved around the static laser beam during experiments.
-The stage consists of two motorized MT1-Z8 (MT1/M-Z8) 12 mm travel translation stages for X- and Y-axis travel, plus a manual MT1 (MT1/M) stage for Z-axis translation.
-The motorized stages are controlled by KDC101 servo motor controllers, each of which features a 1-axis actuator with customizable velocity settings.
-The sample positioning stage is shown below to the right.
+The stage consists of two motorized MT1-Z8 MT1/M-Z8) 12 mm travel translation stages for X- and Y-axis travel, plus a manual MT1B (MT1B/M) stage for Z-axis translation.
+The motorized stages are controlled by KDC101 servo motor controllers with customizable velocity settings.
+The sample positioning stage is shown below and to the right.

-Click to Enlarge Microscope and Camera Assembly with Beam Paths (Sample Stage not Shown)
+Microscope and Camera Assembly with Beam Paths (Sample Stage not Shown)